arushi167/TravelPlanner/README.md

 - Source Place Weather Info for Current Day
 - Destination Place Weather Info for N no. of days
-- Recommendations Based on Humidity & Temperature Difference
+- Recommendations Based on Humidity & Temperature Difference.

 ## Project Information
 This project was developed for a `24 hour long Hackathon`, where main `aim` was to `utilise` `OpenWeatherMap API` and build a project by solving real world problem.